tylim88/FireCall/README.md

 If you need a finer control, pass a function to it, the function receive an object that contains all the information you need to log.

-Whatever the function return, it will get log on console.
+Whatever the function return, it will get logged on console.

 ## Const Assertion